- Bullying Prevention

 International Women's Day Staff Breakfast

-This year we are pleased to have Professor Janice Aldrich-Wright from the School of Science and Health as our keynote presenter.
+This year we were pleased to have Professor Janice Aldrich-Wright from the School of Science and Health as our keynote presenter.
 Professor Aldrich-Wright is internationally recognised in the field of anticancer chemistry and pharmacology and is the Academic Lead for our Science in Australia Gender Equity (SAGE) Project at Western.
 View Professor Aldrich-Wright's full biography.

 17 November 2017